portrait machupicchu

 Preparing for the height

 • A good idea is to start hiking around your home and train your legs a bit.
-Training that includes hiking can prepare you for the demanding height of the Inca citadel.
-But the really important thing is ideal acclimatization.
-A good way is to take the first days calmly when you arrive in Cusco.
-If you acclimatize in an ideal way, you will be able to know all the amazing Machu Picchu facts during your tour.
+Training that includes hiking can prepare you for the demanding height of Machu Picchu.
+But the essential thing is ideal acclimatization.
+A good way is to relax during the first days of your arrival in Cusco.
+If you acclimate perfectly, you can learn all the fantastic Machu Picchu facts during your tour.
+Likewise, whether you are an experienced traveler or an amateur, you can experience altitude sickness without warning.

-• It doesn’t matter if you are a physically fit traveler, the effects of altitude sickness can also strike without warning.
-You can also choose to travel to lower altitude points, such as the Sacred Valley.
+• It doesn’t matter if you are a physically fit traveler; the effects of altitude sickness can also strike without warning.
+You can also travel to lower altitude points like the Sacred Valley.
 At lower altitude sites, it can be much easier to acclimatize.
-Spending some time at the same heights as the citadel will make your body get used to the altitude.
+Spending time at the same heights as the citadel will make your body get used to the altitude.

 • Try to go to gyms in your free time 3 or 6 months before you arrive in Cusco.
-Try to keep a good fitness, regarding healthy alimentation and good habits, will increase the factors to affront better and quick the altitude sickness.
+Good fitness, healthy eating, and habits will increase your chances of affronting altitude sickness more effectively and quickly.

-The climate of the citadel can also be a bit varied and extreme.
-At one point it may be cold and at another, it may be hot.
-So when visiting the magical Inca citadel, we recommend bringing a few essentials.
-Among them, it is a good idea to include a bottle of water, sunscreen, a hat, and a waterproof jacket.
-More seasoned travelers dress in layers, and as it starts to get warmer, they take off some garments.
+The citadel’s climate can also be varied and extreme.
+It may be cold at one point and hot at another.
+So, when visiting the magical Inca citadel, we recommend bringing a few essentials.
+Among them, a bottle of water, sunscreen, a hat, and a waterproof jacket are good ideas.
+More seasoned travelers dress in layers and remove some garments as it gets warmer.

 What to expect from the height